Storytelling is a craft that small business owners need to improve their marketing.

 I bet if you go to Amazon, there are 1,000 or 10,000 books on marketing.

 When someone arrives there, how are they going to decide that this is the book that they want?
 They look at the story, and the story talks about the seven red bags, how you put seven red bags on a flight and then you get off at your destination and you're waiting at the conveyor belt, the carousel, you're waiting for the bags, and then there's one red bag, and then the second red bag, and the third red bag, and then an orange bag, and a green bag, and fourth red bag, and the fifth red bag, and the sixth red bag.

 When does the customer leave the airport?
 When they have all the seven red bags, right?
 What's happening there is the story's explaining why this book is different.
 What are those seven red bags?
 Why are they needed?

-Let's take a little break, a little summary.
 What we've done so far is we've looked at the attributes of storytelling.
 We've looked at how you can improve your storytelling and then we looked at how stories help in business.
-This takes us to the fourth section which is about how less is more in information product.
+This takes us to the fourth section which is about how less is more in an information product.
 What is it that you're doing wrong and how can you fix it?